Breathe Better with Whole-Home Air Filtration in Daytona Beach

-An electrostatic filter uses magnetically charged components to attract.
-These washable filters are 97 percent effective at extracting tiny particles from your home’s air.
+An electrostatic filter uses magnetically charged substance to attract.
+These washable filters are 97 percent effective at clearing tiny particles from your home’s air.
 Plus, they're also 30 times more effective than regular filters.

 An electronic air cleaner applies a high-voltage magnetic charge to trap particles.

 Some can remove the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
-And reduce ozone, a known lung irritant, produced elsewhere in your home.
+And decrease ozone, a known lung irritant, produced elsewhere in your home.